ziangxiao/ziangxiao.github.io/index.md

 ## Selected Publications

-9. **Xiao, Z.**, Zhou, M., Chen, W., Yang., H., Chi, C., If I Hear You Correctly: Building and Evaluating Interview Chatbots with Active Listening Skills.
-(Accepted by CHI ‘20)
+9. **Xiao, Z.**, Zhou, M., Chen, W., Yang., H., Chi, C., *If I Hear You Correctly: Building and Evaluating Interview Chatbots with Active Listening Skills.* (Accepted by **CHI ‘20**)

-8. **Xiao, Z.**, Wang, X., Ho, P., Karahalios, K. and Sundaram, H. 2019.
-Should We Use an Abstract Comic Form to Persuade?
-Experiments with Online Charitable Donation.
-In Proceedings of ACM Human-Computer Interaction, 3, CSCW, Article 75 (CSCW '19).
+8. **Xiao, Z.**, Wang, X., Ho, P., Karahalios, K. and Sundaram, H. 2019. *Should We Use an Abstract Comic Form to Persuade?
+Experiments with Online Charitable Donation.* In Proceedings of ACM Human-Computer Interaction, 3, CSCW, Article 75 (**CSCW '19**).

-7. **Xiao, Z.**, Zhou, M., and Fu, W. 2019.
-Who Should Be My Teammates: Using A Conversational Agent to Understand Individual Difference and Help Teaming.
-In Proceedings of the 24th International Conference on Intelligent User Interfaces (IUI '19).
+7. **Xiao, Z.**, Zhou, M., and Fu, W. 2019. *Who Should Be My Teammates: Using A Conversational Agent to Understand Individual Difference and Help Teaming.* In Proceedings of the 24th International Conference on Intelligent User Interfaces (**IUI '19**).

-6. Zhou, M. Chen, W. **Xiao, Z.**, Yang, H., Chi, T. and Williams, R. .2019.
-Getting Virtually Personal: Chatbots Who Actively Listen to You and Infer Your Personality.
-In Proceedings of the 24th International Conference on Intelligent User Interfaces Companion (IUI '19 Companion).
+6. Zhou, M. Chen, W. **Xiao, Z.**, Yang, H., Chi, T. and Williams, R. 2019. *Getting Virtually Personal: Chatbots Who Actively Listen to You and Infer Your Personality.* In Proceedings of the 24th International Conference on Intelligent User Interfaces Companion (**IUI '19 Companion**).

-5. **Xiao, Z.** *, Gao, M.*, Karahalios, K. and Fu, W. 2018.
-To Label or Not to Label: The Effect of Stance and Credibility Labels on Readers' Selection and Perception of News Articles.
-In Proceedings of ACM Human-Computer Interaction, 2, CSCW, Article 55 (CSCW '18).
+5. **Xiao, Z.** *, Gao, M.*, Karahalios, K. and Fu, W. 2018. *To Label or Not to Label: The Effect of Stance and Credibility Labels on Readers' Selection and Perception of News Articles.* In Proceedings of ACM Human-Computer Interaction, 2, CSCW, Article 55 (**CSCW '18**).

-4. **Xiao, Z.**, Wauck, H., Peng, Z., Ren, H., Zhang, L., Zuo, S., Yao, Y., and Fu, W. 2018.Cubicle: An Adaptive Educational Gaming Platform for Training Spatial Visualization Skills.
-In Proceedings of the 23rd International Conference on Intelligent User Interfaces (IUI '18).
+4. **Xiao, Z.**, Wauck, H., Peng, Z., Ren, H., Zhang, L., Zuo, S., Yao, Y., and Fu, W. 2018. *Cubicle: An Adaptive Educational Gaming Platform for Training Spatial Visualization Skills.* In Proceedings of the 23rd International Conference on Intelligent User Interfaces (**IUI '18**).

 3. **Xiao, Z.**, Yao, Y., and Fu, W. 2018.
 An Intelligent Educational Platform for Training Spatial Visualization Skills.
-In Proceedings of the 23rd International Conference on Intelligent User Interfaces Companion (IUI '18 Companion).
+In Proceedings of the 23rd International Conference on Intelligent User Interfaces Companion (**IUI '18 Companion**).

-2.  **Xiao, Z.**, Yao, Y., Yen, C, Dey, S., Wauck, H., Leake, J., Woodard, B., Wolters, A., and Fu, W. 2017.
-A Scalable Online Platform for Evaluating and Training Visuospatial Skills of Engineering Students.
-In Proceedings of the 124th 2017 ASEE Annual Conference and Exposition (ASEE '17).
+2.  **Xiao, Z.**, Yao, Y., Yen, C, Dey, S., Wauck, H., Leake, J., Woodard, B., Wolters, A., and Fu, W. 2017. *A Scalable Online Platform for Evaluating and Training Visuospatial Skills of Engineering Students.* In Proceedings of the 124th 2017 ASEE Annual Conference and Exposition (**ASEE '17**).
 Columbus, Ohio.

-1. Wauck, H.,  **Xiao, Z.**, Chiu, P., and Fu, W. 2017.
-Untangling the Relationship Between Spatial Skills, Game Features, and Gender in a Video Game.
-In Proceedings of the 22nd International Conference on Intelligent User Interfaces (IUI '17).
-ACM, New York, NY, USA, 125-136
+1. Wauck, H.,  **Xiao, Z.**, Chiu, P., and Fu, W. 2017. *Untangling the Relationship Between Spatial Skills, Game Features, and Gender in a Video Game.* In Proceedings of the 22nd International Conference on Intelligent User Interfaces (**IUI '17**).

 <!-- ## Typography